 Note: Be sure to read your label, because not all manufacturers of this herb are equal.
 When browsing Butterbur supplements, be sure that it is labeled “PA-free,” or “alkaloid-free” which ensures that all PAs , or pyrrolizidine alkaloids, have been eliminated, which can cause liver damage.
 We recommend Solaray and as trusted sources of Butterbur.

 Bonus: Even more studies have proven butterbur’s efficacy in treating migraines.
 Stay tuned for another blog post on that topic!

 This plant is a bit of a histamine paradox: touch the leaves and possibly get a rash; make a tea and find relief from hay fever.
 Nettles have been used for centuries in traditional medicine and today, studies have shown improvement in rhinitis primarily because it inhibits the histamine reaction.
-For supplements, we recommend Nature’s Way for their non-GMO commitment and quality sourcing.
+For supplements, we recommend Oregon’s Wild Harvest and Solaray for their quality sourcing.
 As a tea, it has a rich, savory flavor, and an organic source like Traditional Medicinals will serve you best.
 In addition to allergy-relief, nettle leaf offers many antioxidants and vitamins that have been linked to improvement in other conditions, like a decrease in inflammation and joint support.